mtango99/mtango99.github.io/malcomb/RP-Malcomb-Report.md

 While Malcomb et al. (2014) gave general descriptions of what they did, reproducing proved to require many guesses.
 The adaptive capacity aspect created relatively similar results to those of Malcomb et al. (2014)-- according to the digitization of one of their maps (Figure 4 in Malcomb et al. 2014)-- with a Spearman's rho of 0.7757072.
 While this is relatively high, it is still low given we think we used the same exact data and methods as they did for this part of the analysis.
-This could have been due to the way we mapped the data, though, using the natural jenks method for breaks.
+It is possible that our order of operations was different; for example, perhaps instead of aggregating and then weighting, Malcomb et al. (2014) first weighted and then aggregated.
+While there is uncertainty in the DHS data due to the way in which geographic uncertainty was intentionally added to protect confidentiality, since we used the same data this should not affect our Spearman's rho.
+It is possible that we did not aggregate in the correct order; we aggregated household data to DHS clusters and then joined to traditional authorities, but differences in aggregation methods may have contributed to a lower Spearman's rho.
+Perhaps adaptive capacity was scaled differently in the original study as well.

 The total vulnerability scores, compared to a digitization of one of their maps (Figure 5 in Malcomb et al. 2014), had a low Spearman's rho of 0.2892254.
 It is difficult to know how much of this difference came from a poor digitization vs. data acquisition and vulnerability analysis itself.
 It would have been really helpful if Malcomb et al. (2014) had provided raw data, derived data, and results in a format that would